Request a Quote

 What is a parcel locker?

-Parcel lockers are the part of a 4C mailbox used for package delivery to store oversized packages that do not fit into the individual tenant’s mailbox.
+Parcel lockers are part of a 4C mailbox used for package delivery to store oversized packages that do not fit into the individual tenant’s mailbox.

 How does package delivery to a parcel locker work?

-Sometimes a tenant will receive a package that does not fit into their individual tenant mailbox.
+Sometimes, a tenant will receive a package that does not fit into their individual tenant mailbox.
 The USPS mail carrier will put a key tag and instructions in the tenant’s mail slot and secure the package in one of the parcel lockers.
 The key tag and instructions give the tenant/recipient access to the larger parcel locker.
 All the tenant needs to do is open the corresponding parcel locker with the provided key and remove their package.
 Once the key is inserted into the parcel locker lock, it cannot be removed until it is retrieved by the mail carrier.

 What is a captive lock?